shacharm2/CarND-LaneLines-P1/README.md

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to allow for time dependency estimation - usage of a kalman filter for evaulating the location of the lanes between frames.

-Another potential improvement could be to ...
+Another potential improvement could be to change lane representation from a straight line to a polynomial or a-parametric representation, as curves are compeletely disregarded in the current pipeline.